gemstone-source/gemstone-source.github.io/_posts/2023-05-13-interface.md

 ![image](/assets/img/interface/04.png)
 ## Shell as www-data
-After much enumeration and fuzzing i found the required parameters as i have shown above and to exploit this web application there is [CVE-2022-28368](https://www.mend.io/vulnerability-database/CVE-2022-28368) but the original post is from [positive.security](https://positive.security/blog/dompdf-rce) to understand more with simple words check also [snyk]( https://snyk.io/blog/security-alert-php-pdf-library-dompdf-rce/) blog post.
+After much enumeration and fuzzing I found required parameters as shown above and to exploit this web application there is [CVE-2022-28368](https://www.mend.io/vulnerability-database/CVE-2022-28368) but the original post is from [positive.security](https://positive.security/blog/dompdf-rce) to understand more with simple words check also [snyk]( https://snyk.io/blog/security-alert-php-pdf-library-dompdf-rce/) blog post.

 In summary this exploit is done by application allows `php` execution during `pdf` rendering, also with this functionality is that it will format the `pdf` output using straight `html` tags.
 In exploitation i used this [POC](https://github.com/positive-security/dompdf-rce) from  [positive.security](https://positive.security/blog/dompdf-rce) and below are some few steps to exploit it.